SaaS

 5. Scroll to Scopes.
 Under User Token Scopes, add these scopes:

-• admin: (This permission is required to view access logs.
+• admin: (Required to view access logs.
 For details, read scopes: admin.)

 • channels:read